 As a parent you may be worried about your child’s development.
 You, or someone close to you, may have noticed that your child’s speech is delayed, or that they seem to be ‘aloof’ or ‘detached’ from you.
 There can be many reasons for a child’s development being delayed.
-One of the possibilities is Autism Spectrum Disorder.
+One of the possibilities could be autism.

 As an adult, you may see the world differently from others, or feel yourself to be “different” from others.
 You may have difficulty understanding what people mean or find what they say confusing.
-It’s possible that you may have an Autism Spectrum Disorder.
+It’s possible that you may be on the autism spectrum.

 Assessment and Diagnosis in Children and Adolescents (up to 17)

-If a child with a developmental delay is suspected of having an Autism Spectrum Disorder, an assessment is made by a team of professionals experienced in these disorders.
+If a child with a developmental delay is suspected of being on the autism spectrum, an assessment is made by a team of professionals experienced in the field.

 The team will be made up of a paediatrician (or child and adolescent psychiatrist), a psychologist and a speech pathologist.
-Between them they will carry out a wide-ranging series of over several appointments, with the members of the “multi-disciplinary” assessment team.
+Between them they will carry out a wide-ranging series of assessments over several appointments, with the members of a “multi-disciplinary” assessment team.

 Once the assessment has been completed, the team will decide if your child meets the criteria for a diagnosis of Autism Spectrum Disorder and a diagnosis will be made.